pixelrio/HTTP5114Summer24/README.md

 •	Testing parts and fixing issues that might occur during the shift
 •	Keep records of approved and defective units or final products along with activity logs.

-# HDPE CNC Router Operator						June 2021-currently working
+# HDPE CNC Router Operator
  Roechling Engeering Plastics
 21 Tideman Dr, Orangeville, ON L9W 3K3
 •	Measure and verify all calculations prior to setting up the machinery